Nasrullah-Toprak/YTU_Projects/README.md

 # **YTÜ_Projects**
 Projects completed during my Computer Engineering studies, including algorithms, programming tasks, and more.
-The implementations are developed in C, showcasing technical skills and problem-solving approaches.
+The implementations are developed in C,python, or java, showcasing technical skills and problem-solving approaches.

 ---